sskeirik/dotfiles/README.md

 - lightweight git aliases
 - zshell + powerlevel10k

+Note that this configuration is fairly opinionated and most of it is not well documented.
+This configuration makes heavy use of git submodules --- be sure to run `git submodule update --init --recursive` after installation.

 See section [Fresh Installation](#fresh-installation) for information about quickly getting a new system up-to-speed.

 # Tour